 Everything about the appearance of the Nissan Titan is big and bold, from the expanse of chrome on the bumper and grille to the creased fenders.
 It fills up its space on the road and you won't mistake it for something else.
 This is a big, brawny pickup and looks it.

 The Titan delivers a high level of function.
 Maximum payload tops 2,000 pounds on certain versions.
-Most Titans with tow or Utility packages are rated to tow 9,100- 9,500 pounds.
+Properly equipped Titans are rated to tow up to 9,500 pounds.
 The King Cab 2WD is rated for 7,400 pounds.
 Available towing features include extendable dual-element mirrors, a transmission temperature gauge, lower axle ratio, and other items.
 Also available is a cargo track retention system (bed sides and floor).
 An innovative storage box in the rear fender is ideal for wet tow straps, chains or tie-down straps.
 The locking tailgate is damped and assisted for easy open and close.
 This truck has been built for work.

 King Cab versions have a cargo bed that measures 79.1 inches long (almost seven feet).
 Crew Cab models offer a shorter cargo bed, due to their longer body length, of 67.3 inches, which is a little less than six feet.
 The Crew Cab SV trim level is the only one available with a choice of a longer cargo bed that measures 87.0 inches, which is slightly over seven feet.
 However, the longer cargo bed comes with a wheelbase that is also about 20 inches longer, at 159.5 inches compared to 139.8 inches for the Crew Cab with the shorter bed, and that longer wheelbase could definitely hinder maneuverability in tighter spots.